 If you can, arrive around happy hour (3-6PM on weekdays).
 Our food recommendations (I’m not going to lie.
 We ate here like 8 times):

 - Seafood Chowder: It has bacon in it and it’s amazing.

 - Furikake House Fries: Truffle oil, seaweed flakes, parmesan, and incredible house made ketchup and mustard.

 - 30H pulled pork sandwich: braised with craft beer, of course.

 - Flat iron steak: with fingerling potatoes and smoky grilled piquillo peppers

 - Pear and burrata salad: with truffle oil and hazelnuts.
 Add scallops, too.

-Save dessert for another spot.
+Save dessert for another spot on the pub crawl.
 Chill, bro – we totes gotcha covered.
 Fersh.

-After your romantic moment of California happiness (peace and love, brother!), hop back on those bikes and continue up the Strand towards Manhattan Beach.
+After your romantic moment of California happiness (peace and love, brother!), hop back on those bikes and continue up the Marvin Braude Bike Trail towards Manhattan Beach.

 Manhattan Beach, California